Painting Pro Tips: How Much Sq Ft Will a Gallon of Paint Cover?

 • Measure First:

-• Calculate the square footage of the area to be painted (Length x Height of each wall).
+• Determine the square footage of the area to be painted by multiplying the Length by the Height of each wall.

-• Deduct the area of doors and windows for a more accurate estimate.
+• Be sure to subtract the area of doors and windows for a more precise estimate.

 • Consider Multiple Coats:

-• If changing colors or painting over a dark shade, you might need more paint for full coverage.
+• If you are changing colors or painting over a darker shade, anticipate needing extra paint for complete coverage.

-• Always plan for at least two coats for even, durable finishes.
+• Planning for at least two coats is advisable to achieve a uniform and durable finish.

 Pro Tips for Paint Shopping